jds2001/blackjack-trainer/README.md

 Infrastructure (Terraform) and card art live in a private companion repo, not here — see [Deployment](#deployment) and [Card art](#card-art) below.

-## Card art
+## A Word About the Card Images

-`src/assets/cards/` is where the app looks for 52 card PNGs (`src/assets/cards/README.md` documents the expected filenames).
-Those files are **not** in this repo: the deck currently in use is licensed from Adobe Stock under a Standard license, which does not permit redistributing the stand-alone image files, so they're gitignored here rather than committed.
+`src/assets/cards/` is where the app looks for 52 card PNGs (see that folder's README for the expected filenames).
+You will not find them there.
+This is intentional, not an oversight, and definitely not me forgetting to `git add` something.

+If you're playing the hosted version, you'll notice it has actual card faces and looks like a real app.
+That's because the production build on CloudFront serves the licensed PNGs just fine — using stock assets inside a running app is exactly what an Adobe Stock Standard license is for.
+What it is emphatically *not* for is me handing out the raw PNG files to anyone with a `git clone` command, which is a distinct and much more annoying restriction that I have chosen to respect rather than test in court.

+So: the deck currently in use is licensed from Adobe Stock under a Standard license.
+Despite my best efforts at creative license-interpretation ("but they're not the *main* part of the app!"), it turns out redistributing the stand-alone files isn't covered — a fact I confirmed by reading the actual terms instead of vibing it, which I recommend as a general life strategy.
+The PNGs are `.gitignore`'d here and staying that way, because I would like this to remain a hobby project and not an educational anecdote in someone's stock-photo-licensing webinar.

-The app runs without them — `CardView` falls back to a plain text placeholder (rank + suit symbol) for any card whose image is missing, with a console warning, rather than crashing.
-To see actual card faces
+The repo version doesn't fall over without them, though: `CardView` gracefully falls back to a plain text placeholder (rank + suit symbol) for any missing card image, with a console warning, instead of crashing.
+Clone away — you'll just be playing blackjack with the visual flair of a 1997 teletext service until you sort out art assets.

-locally:
+**To get real card faces locally:**

-- If you're the maintainer: copy the PNGs from the private `blackjack-trainer-assets` repo into `src/assets/cards/`.
+* **Maintainer (hi, it's me):** copy the PNGs from the private `blackjack-trainer-assets` repo into `src/assets/cards/`.
-- If you're a contributor: source your own deck (any public-domain or permissively-licensed set works, e.g. the classic Byron Knoll SVG playing-card set, rendered/exported to PNG) and drop 52 files into `src/assets/cards/` using the naming scheme in that folder's README.
+* **Contributor:** source your own deck under a license that won't get either of us a strongly worded email from a company with more lawyers than you have friends — a public-domain or permissively licensed set works great (e.g. the classic Byron Knoll SVG playing-card set, exported to PNG).
+Drop all 52 files into `src/assets/cards/` using the naming scheme documented there.

+**Do not**, under any circumstances, ask me to just "throw the Adobe ones in a zip real quick."
+I like this repo.
+I like my inbox even more, and I would like it to remain free of cease-and-desist letters.

 ## Design Decisions